magomimmo/modern-cljs/doc/tutorial-09.md

 ```

 Update the `shopping.cljs` source file as above, save it, clean and
-recompile everytng as usual and finnaly run the project as usual
+recompile everything and finnaly run the project as usual

 ```bash
 $ lein cljsbuild clean # from modern-cljs home dir